 New Patient Registration

 If you stay within our practice boundary for more than 3 months, you may want to register with us as a permanent patient.
-Please download the GPR Form and New Patient Questionnaire and either email, post or hand these in to us.
+Please download the GP Registration form and New Patient Questionnaire and either email this to NHSH.email@example.com.
+You can also post them or hand these in to us.

 (These forms are PDF documents and require PDF reader software to open them.
 This can be downloaded free from https://get.adobe.com/uk/reader/ .
 If you can't open these forms in your browser please right-click them and save to your computer to open in a PDF reader).

 Please note that we need those 2 forms for each member of the family.

 More information on registerting with a GP practice can be found here:

 You are not registered with the practice until you have signed the GPR form and the GP partner has accepted your registration.

 You will register with the practice, not with a particular doctor.
 You may ask to see a particular doctor if you wish, but this may mean a longer wait for an appointment.
 Please note that we need to register new born babies as soon as possible.

 We may ask you to come in for a new patient appointment, where a brief history of previous illnesses can be taken and routine checks of blood pressure etc. may be made.
 The information gathered at this examination is important because it may be some time before your previous medical records are sent to the practice.